parsonsmatt/OkFilter/README.md

 `-L 90` allows you to set the number at which OkFilter will 'Like' someone.
 90% match is the default.
 100 won't 'Like' anyone.

 `-F 60` allows you to set the number at which OkFilter will 'Dislike' someone.
 60% match is the default.
 0 won't 'Dislike` anyone.

+## Change log:

+- v0.3.1: OkCupid updated their QuickMatch to just 'Like' and 'Dislike'.
+I've updated the app to work with the new layout.